kundajelab/atac_dnase_pipelines/bds/tf_chipseq/README.md

 ### Usage

-Make sure you have conf_tf_chipseq.txt on your WORKING directory $WORK_DIR (not on your script directory $PIPELINE_DIR).
+Make sure you have the configuration file conf_tf_chipseq.txt on your WORKING directory $WORK_DIR (not on your script directory $PIPELINE_DIR).
 If bds.config is not specified with -c {bds.config}, $HOME/.bds/bds.config will be used by default. bds.config for scg3 (based on SGE) is included in the git repo.
 Separate your working directory ($WORK_DIR) from $PIPELINE_DIR cause BDS produces a lot of intermediate dir/files on $WORK_DIR.

 If you want to locally run jobs on your machine,